bvonboyen/bvonboyen.github.io/index.md

 This site brings these domains together — from insurance and pensions to real-world modeling.
 My sports simulation project is one showcase, alongside others in my CV, project pages, and posts.

-If you’re driving transformation, rethinking pension design, or advancing analytics and AI in practice, you’ll find here a mix of [shared ideas](/#posts), [quantitative insights](/tags/analytics/), and hands-on examples from [real projects](/projects/), as well as my [professional background](/cv/).
+If you’re driving transformation in risk management, rethinking pension design, or advancing analytics and AI in practice, you’ll find here a mix of [shared ideas](/#posts), [quantitative insights](/tags/analytics/), and hands-on examples from [real projects](/projects/), as well as my [professional background](/cv/).

 To get in touch or get to know me better, visit the [About me](/about/) page.